phpMv/ubiquity/README.md

 # About design choices
 Ubiquity was created in April 2017.

-The project tries to simplify the development process, to empower web developers delivering value through their applications.
+The project tries to simplify the development process, and empowers web developers who delivering value through their applications.
-It aims to reconcile performance and ease of handling.
+It aims to combine performance and ease of handling.

 This dual purpose has led to some design choices:

->Get inspired by best practices and successful concepts from other frameworks, but do not try to reproduce what is not in the logic of PHP.
+>Get inspired by the best practices and successful concepts from other frameworks, but do not try to reproduce things that are not a part of the logic of PHP.

 Some PHP frameworks were inspired by the Java world, which has contributed to more professional php development.
-But java is not PHP, environments and languages are completely different (though their syntax are similar), and what is good in Java is not necessarily in PHP.
+But java is not PHP : the environments and languages are completely different (though their syntax is similar).
+What is good in Java is not necessarily in PHP.

-Ubiquity wants to stay in the spirit of PHP and what it does best, for example:
+Ubiquity wants to keep the essence of PHP and what it does best, for example:
   - By using php (packed) arrays because they are effective in php (with php7 optimization)
   - By not creating instances of classes to inject for the core part of the framework, to prefer the use of classes with static methods

 >Not multiplying the ways of doing things.

-if a method or technique is satisfactory, there's no reason to implement an alternative version, especially if there is a risk of degrading performance, or complicating the handling of the framework.
+If a method or technique is optimal, there's no reason to implement an alternative version, especially if there is a risk of degrading the performance or complicating the handling of the framework.

 >Avoiding multiple external dependencies, which are sometimes loaded when they are never used.
 - They prevent the developer from optimizing his own code.